Do we need rebalancing strategies? A theoretical and empirical study around SMOTE and its variants: RELATED WORKS

-Long-tailed learning \citep[see, e.g.,][]{zhang2023deep} is a relatively new field, originally designed to handle image classification with numerous output classes.
+Long-tailed learning \citep[see, e.g.,][]{zhang2023deep} is a relatively new field, originally designed to handle image classification with numerous output classes such as for ImageNet-LT \citep[][]{liu2019large} or iNaturalist \citep[][]{van2018inaturalist} data sets.
 Most techniques in long-tailed learning are based on neural networks or use the large number of classes to build or adapt aggregated predictors.
 However, in most tabular classification data sets, the number of classes to predict is relatively small, usually equal to two \citep[][]{chawla2004special,he2009learning,grinsztajn2022tree}.
 Therefore, long-tailed learning methods are not intended for our setting as $(i)$ we only have two output classes and $(ii)$ state-of-the-art models for tabular data are not neural networks but tree-based methods, such as random forests or gradient boosting \citep[see][]{grinsztajn2022tree,shwartz2022tabular}.
+However, we decide to include in our study several model-level rebalancing strategies from this framework, such as LDAM, Focal and L2RW losses.
+Finally, we highlight that SMOTE-related techniques are widely used for image data sets.
+For example, Mix-up methodology \citep[][]{zhang2017mixup} performs a linear interpolation between two images and is commonly used by practitioners.